davidpots/playsongnotes/downloads.md

 <br /><br />
 ## 2. Song sheet music (licensed, for purchase only)

+<em>✨ Patreon supporters save 50% on each purchase!</em>

 For my full song video lessons, I create print-friendly sheet music to accompany the tutorial.
 These song sheets are available for purchase through Musicnotes.com, who provides licensing for each arrangement – <a href="/copyright">here's how to buy them</a>.
 Patreon supporters save 50% on each purchase with a discount code available I publish each month.
-Here's what they look like:
+Each sheet music arrangement is print-friendly, and typically between 2 and 5 pages.
+They're priced between $3 and $5 (before Patreon discount).
+Here's what they look like (showing the first page only):

 <img src="/images/patreon/songsheets.jpg" />​​

 Want to browse all my song lessons with sheet music? <a href="/songs/recently-added"><strong>View them here »</strong></a>
-<br /><br /><em>​Note: as of April 2021, song sheets aren't downloadable directly via Patreon any more because of copyright reasons – <a href="/copyright">learn more here</a>.
+<br /><br /><em>​Note: as of April 2021, song sheets aren't downloadable directly via Patreon anymore because of copyright reasons – <a href="/copyright">learn more here</a>.
 My song sheets are now properly licensed and 100% legal, ensuring the publishers and songwriters are getting their fair share.</em>

 <br /><br />